millardseto/html200-ecomm-spr17/README.md

 LAYOUT
 Slowly resize to narrow page.
 Verify layout and styles (done by the media query).
 Slowly resize to full screen.
 Observe change (or lack thereof).
 Hover over items.
 Do hover styles appear?
+Are they removed when no longer in hover?
 Change default font size, verify layout.

 PRODUCTS